 The company's president will be Philip Thomas, who founded Long Island Brand Beverages and served as CEO of the former iteration of Long Blockchain Corp., Long Island Iced Tea Corp.

 Scott Ackerman, president and CEO of Emprise Capital Corp., will be a board member.

-In December 2017, Long Island Iced Tea Corp. announced it was changing its name to Long Blockchain Corp.and that it would refocus its business on blockchain, the technology behind the digital currency bitcoin.
+In December 2017, as frenzied investors bid up prices for the digital currency bitcoin, Long Island Iced Tea announced it was changing its name to Long Blockchain Corp. and shifting its business model to cryptocurrency technologies.